aloneguid/config/doc/Stores_JsonFile.md

 ```

 ## Using a setting that has a non trivial JSON Path
-In a more advanced, and probably more typical scenario, the JSON setting will be nested within the configuration structure in a non trivial way (i.e., not on on the root with an identical name).
+In a more advanced, and probably more typical scenario, the JSON setting will be nested within the configuration structure in a non trivial way (i.e., not on the root with an identical name).
 The Option attribute, combined with Alias property, specifies the JSON Path needed in order to reach the setting's value.

 ```csharp